Biz Harris, Executive Director

 Division Director of the Pulmonary, Critical Care, and Sleep Medicine Division at the University of Mississippi Medical Center

-Kimberly Leroy Washington
+Kimberly LeRoy Washington

 Diversity, Equity, and Inclusion Manager at Mississippi Power